MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -VerifySecureSubmitEnabled
-!!!
-Exchange Server 2010

-The VerifySecureSubmitEnabled parameter verifies that e-mail clients submitting messages from mailboxes on Mailbox servers are using encrypted MAPI submission.
-The valid values for this parameter are $true or $false.
-The default value is $false.
-By default, Microsoft Office Outlook 2007 uses encrypted MAPI submission to send messages from Exchange 2010 mailboxes.
-By default, previous versions of Outlook don't use encrypted MAPI submission to send messages from an Exchange mailbox.
-If the VerifySecureSubmitEnabled parameter is set to the value of $true, and Outlook 2010 is used to submit the message, the message is marked as secure.
-If a previous version of Outlook is used to submit the message, the message is marked as anonymous.
-If the VerifySecureSubmitEnabled parameter is set to the value of $false, all MAPI message submissions are marked as secure.
-Messages submitted from mailboxes on the Mailbox server by using any MAPI client aren't checked for encrypted MAPI submission.
-If you use previous Outlook versions in your Exchange organization, you should set the VerifySecureSubmitEnabled parameter to $false.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The VerifySecureSubmitEnabled parameter verifies that email clients submitting messages from mailboxes on Mailbox servers are using encrypted MAPI submission.
 The valid values for this parameter are $true or $false.
 The default value is $false